Zoltan Sepeshy (1898-1974)

 Schmeckebier, Laurence, Zoltan Sepeshy: Forty Years of His Work (exhibition catalogue, Syracuse University and The Cranbrook Academy of Art, 1966); Houghton, James, Zoltan Sepeshy Remembered (essay, exhibition catalogue, Muskegon Museum of Art, 2002, online at http://www.tfaoi.org/aa/3aa/3aa226.htm).

-Midtown Galleries, New York, NY; acquired from Midtown in June, 1952 (for $600) by Hugh Smith, Scarsdale, NY; acquired in 2006 by Jason Schoen Fine Arts, Miami, FL, from a Savannah, GA individual who had inherited the painting from the original purchaser; acquired from the foregoing by Jonathan Boos, Taylor, MI (for his private collection), March 1, 2007; transferred to Jonathan Boos Fine Art, New York, NY, spring, 2020; acquired from the foregoing in partnership with Daniel W. Shogren, North Oaks, MN, June 3, 2020.
+Midtown Galleries, New York, NY; acquired from Midtown in June, 1952 (for $600) by Hugh Smith, Scarsdale, NY; Milton D. Aldridge, Jr., Savannah, GA, by inheritance from the foregoing, December, 2006; acquired therefrom by Jason Schoen LLC, Miami, FL, March 1, 2007 and sold concurrently to Jonathan Boos, Taylor, MI (for his private collection); transferred to Jonathan Boos Fine Art, New York, NY, spring, 2020; acquired from the foregoing in partnership with Daniel W. Shogren, North Oaks, MN, June 3, 2020.